 I’m basically an Associated Press bureau chief, and the students are the reporters, but this is more than a supervised freelance gig.
 I’ve built in metacognitive assignments, and those combined with the one-on-one feedback make this an intense learning experience, which I detailed for the industry publication MediaShift.

-Class alumni have gone on to intern or work for Sports Illustrated, the Dallas Morning News, MLB.com, Turner Sports and ESPN.
+They also network with track fans and officials at events around Eugene, including Tracktown Tuesdays.
+They leave the class with a feel for how to immerse themselves in any beat, sports or news.
+Class alumni have gone on to intern or work for Sports Illustrated, Tracktown USA, the Dallas Morning News, MLB.com, Turner Sports, and ESPN.